Variable Fonts Guide 2026:

 The Project That Broke My Font Budget

 Last year, I was building a design system for a fintech startup.
-They needed 12 different font weights—from Hairline for tiny footnotes to UltraBlack for massive hero sections.
+They needed 12 different font weightsβfrom Hairline for tiny footnotes to UltraBlack for massive hero sections.
 I loaded 12 separate font files.
 The page weighed 480kb just for typography.
 The client's Lighthouse score tanked.
+Our Google Font previewer showed the problem immediately.

 That's when a developer friend said, "Why aren't you using variable fonts?"
 I told him it was a fad.
-He sent me a screenshot: 112kb for all 12 weights.
+He sent me a screenshot from our variable font axes preview tool: 112kb for all 12 weights.
 I've never been so happy to be wrong.

 1. What Are Variable Fonts?
 (And Why They're Not Hype)

 Variable fonts are exactly what they sound like: a single font file that contains multiple variations of a typeface.
-Instead of loading separate files for Regular, Bold, Italic, Condensed, etc., you load one file and tell the browser what to do with it.
+Instead of loading separate files for Regular, Bold, Italic, Condensed, etc., you load one file and tell the browser what to do with it using our online typography workspace.

 Think of it like a slider for every font property: